-- Netherlands (Double Tax Relief).
-Tax treaties take priority over domestic law.
-Foreign taxes may be deductible as expenses if no other method applies. - Spain (Double Tax Relief).
+- Spain (Double Tax Relief).
 Foreign tax credits on nonexempt foreign-source income may be credited against the 25% corporation income tax, limited to the Spanish corporation income tax payable on the foreign-source income.
 However, the application of foreign tax credits by taxpayers with an annual turnover exceeding €20 million will be limited to 50% of the tax due before the deduction of the foreign tax credit.
-Foreign tax credits not deducted may be carried forward and deducted in subsequent tax years. - 60 Spain (Tax Treaties).
-33 countries are on Spain's blacklist. - Malta (Capital Tax).
-Maltese law does not prescribe any capital taxes upon incorporation, but does provide for a company registration fee, payable on the basis of the authorized share capital of the company.
-The fee ranges from a minimum of \in 245 to a maximum of \in 2,250.
-Lower fees apply if the incorporation documents are filed electronically. - Netherlands (Debt vs. Equity).
-Interest paid on base erosion loans is not deductible and as a consequence of the earnings stripping rule included in A.T.A.D.1, from 2019 onwards, interest payments will be limited to the highest of (i) 30% of the taxpayer's E.B.I.T.D.A. or (ii) €1 million. - Spain (Debt vs. Equity).
+Foreign tax credits not deducted may be carried forward and deducted in subsequent tax years. - Spain (Tax Treaties).
+33 countries are on Spain's blacklist. - 63 Sweden (V.A.T.).
+A lower V.A.T. rate may apply depending on the type of goods or service. - 64 Sweden (Stamp Duty).
+Stamp duty applies only to real estate. - 65 Spain (Debt vs. Equity).
 No deduction applies for net interest expense in excess of 30% of E.B.I.T.D.A.
-Interest derived from intragroup P.P.L. qualify as return on equity. - Malta (Patent Box).
-No determinations under the current Patent Box regime will be issued after June 30, 2016, and benefits will phase out by June 30, 2021. - Netherlands (Patent Box).
-A 7% effective tax rate may apply to income generated by qualifying intangibles.
-As of January 1, 2017, legislation became effective bringing the existing Dutch Patent Box regime in line with the B.E.P.S.
-Action Plan.
+Interest derived from intragroup P.P.L. qualify as return on equity. - Sweden (Debt vs. Equity).
+There is a general limitation of interest deductibility (net interest) to 30 % of E.B.I.T.D.A.